JustineJaudzema/velvel/content/posts/my-sec-post.md

 developing platform that is only used for this purpose.
 The digital archive itself is quite filled with information, different sections, a lot of metadata and people can get confused, because of that platform [Simtgades burtnieki]( http://lv100.garamantas.lv/) was made where there is only the basic information about rewriting of texts and no other materials, such as picture or audio files are available.
-In the 18th od December at 9pm there are 141 964 pages transcribed.
+In the 18th od December at 9pm there are 141 964 pages transcribed (Form now 829 313 digitaly available pages) .
 Most of the work is done by around 20 people who have been permanent transcribes for many years.

 {{< youtube rpXTdEaoN48 >}}